Huc06/PandaFi/README.md

 ## 🚀 Overview

-**PandaFi** is a fully decentralized SocialFi platform built on the **U2U Network Nebulas Testnet**, combining the best of social media with DeFi mechanics.
-Users can create profiles as NFTs, monetize content, hire talent, and engage in real-time peer-to-peer communication—all powered by blockchain technology.
+**PandaFi** is a fully decentralized SocialFi platform built on the **U2U Solaris Mainnet**, combining the best of social media with DeFi mechanics.
+Users can create profiles as NFTs, tokenize posts, monetize content, hire talent, and engage in real-time peer-to-peer communication—all powered by blockchain technology.

 ### 🎯 Problem We're Solving